 For those reasons, subwoofers have become commonplace.
 In many ways, it makes good sense to purposely design a speaker to reproduce only the bass range.
 You can use a large (or multiple smaller) drivers, an enclosure not limited by size or layout and the ability to add a dedicated, high-power amplifier.

-Beyond the obvious benefit - more bass - subwoofers can contribute to a systems performance in a variety of ways.
-First, by relieving the full-range speakers from the arduous task of attempting reproduction of extreme low frequency material, they are free to perform in a more comfortable frequency range.
-This "lightening of the load" improves performance of the full-range speaker (especially planar designs) by reducing distortion.
-The distortion is caused by the large cone/diaphragm excursions associated with low frequency reproduction.
+Beyond the obvious benefit - more bass - subwoofers can contribute to a system's performance in a variety of ways.
+First, by relieving the full-range speakers from the arduous task of attempting the reproduction of extremely low-frequency material, they are free to perform in a more comfortable frequency range.
+This "lightening of the load" improves the performance of the full-range speaker (especially planar designs) by reducing distortion.
+The distortion is caused by the large cone/diaphragm excursions associated with low-frequency reproduction.
 Additionally, one may find that more choices in amplifiers are now suitable for use in the system, due to reduced power demands.